-Please select all standards that apply to this unit of study: ☐ Act as a responsible and contributing citizen and employee. ☐ Apply appropriate academic and technical skills. ☐ Attend to personal health and financial well being. ☐ Communicate clearly and effectively and with reason. ☐ Consider the environmental social and economics impacts of decisions. ☐ Demonstrate creativity and innovation. ☐ Employ valid and reliable research strategies. ☐ Utilize critical thinking to make sense of problems and persevere in solving them. ☐ Model integrity, ethical leadership, and effective management. ☐ Plan education and career paths aligned to personal goals. ☐ Use technology to enhance productivity. ☐ Work productively in teams while using cultural global competence.
-Suggestions on integrating these standards can be found at: http://www.state.ni.us/education/cccs/2014/career/9.pdf
+- □ Act as a responsible and contributing community members and employee. - □ Attend to financial well-being. - □ Consider the environmental, social and economic impacts of decisions. - Demonstrate creativity and innovation. - Utilize critical thinking to make sense of problems and persevere in solving them. - □ Model integrity, ethical leadership and effective management. - □ Plan education and career paths aligned to personal goals. - □ Use technology to enhance productivity, increase collaboration, and communicate effectively. - U Work productively in teams while using cultural/global competence